Steely skyscrapers, top chefs and rocking festivals – the 'windy city' will blow you away with its energy and all it has to offer.

 The start of the famous 'Route 66' and home to some of the world's best food, awesome architecture and days of shopping, Chicago has something for everyone.

 The city buzzes with energy and excitement, especially during the autumn season of weekend festivals, alongside beautiful parks and trails that beckon every day.

 The possibilities in this distinctive city are endless.

-- Grab breakfast at Lou Mitchell’sOpens external site in a new window, a city institution located near Union Station at the beginning of Route 66
+- Grab breakfast at Lou Mitchell’s, a city institution located near Union Station at the beginning of Route 66

-- Grab a drink and sway to some jazz at Blue ChicagoOpens external site in a new window, which features different performers every night
+- Grab a drink and sway to some jazz at Blue Chicago, which features different performers every night

-- Don’t miss Hyde Park, home of President Barack Obama, and the Museum of Science and IndustryOpens external site in a new window, the largest science museum in the Western Hemisphere.
+- Don’t miss Hyde Park, home of President Barack Obama, and the Museum of Science and Industry, the largest science museum in the Western Hemisphere.

 Known as a 'city of neighbourhoods', Chicago has 77 diverse communities bursting with their own distinctive vibe, culture, attractions and cuisine.